vyca2017/content/content/reference/platform/authorization/permission-queries.md

 # Permission Queries

-Permission queries work by defining a GraphQL query that runs against a specific **GraphQL permission schema**.

-* *For read permissions, the permission query is executed and evaluated for every single node*
-* *For all other permissions, the permission query is executed and evaulated  before the pending operation*
+Permission queries allow you to **express permissions by leveraging the power of GraphQL queries**.
+This combination is a powerful concept and provides a great tool to express even complex permission scenarios in a simple form.

 ## The GraphQL Permission Schema

 <!-- PERMISSION_EXAMPLES -->

-All available queries in the GraphQL permission schema are derived from the available types and relations in your data model.
+All available queries in the **GraphQL permission schema** are derived from the available types and relations in your data model.
 The permisson schema leverages the familiar and powerful [filter system](!alias-xookaexai0) that allows you to define very specific permissions.

-For every type `Type` in your data model, the field `someTypeExists(filter: TypeFilter): Boolean` is available in your permission query. `someTypeExists` returns `true` only if the given filters match at least one `Type` node.
-If all fields in your permission query return `true`, the permission is granted.
+For every type `Type` in your data model, the field `someTypeExists(filter: TypeFilter): Boolean` is part of the permission schema. `someTypeExists` returns `true` only if the given filters match at least one existing `Type` node.

+## The Execution and Evaluation of Permission Queries

+The execution of permission queries differs for read and write operations:

+For **read operations**, all matching permission queries are executed and evaluated for every single node that is part of the response.
+For all **write operations**, all matching permission queries are executed and evaluated before the pending operation.

+**A permission query grants permission to an operation if and only if all top-level fields return `true`**.

-Depending on the permission operation, several **GraphQL variables** are available that can be used as input to the different queries.
+Depending on the pending operation, several **GraphQL variables** are available that can be used to influence the behaviour of a permission query.

 ## Available GraphQL Variables for Permission Queries